 “My name is Sandeep, I was given a bursary by Barnes Workhouse Fund while I was a medical student to fund my elective abroad as part of my medical degree.

 The elective formed a basis of my medical career and helped me choose the speciality that I am pursuing.

 I am now a qualified doctor and have been working in and around the Surrey/London border for over 2 years.

-Some of the other organisations we support and links to their websites.
+Other organisations we support and links to their websites.